ifmycodecouldtalk/ifmycodecouldtalk/README.md

 *Student at Case Western Reserve University*

 ## **Main Projects**
-* *Victory Project*: Website that promotes productivity with a simple UI and ranking system for people who want to track their personal progressions
+* *Victory Project*: Website that promotes productivity with a simple UI and ranking system for people who want to track their personal progressions [currently private]
 * *Ronins of the Western Alchemy*: Teaches readers about topics in cybersecurity relating to the OSCP exam, and soon the CEH exam as well.
 * *Alexandria*: **[SECRET]** this project will make information more readily accessible and incentivized, people will **want** to learn